All Registered Voters In Nebraska Have Certain Rights.

 - A person may not try to influence your vote with threats or bribery.

-- A person may not add to, delete or change any information from how it appears on your ballot.
+- A person may not add to, remove, or change any information from how it appears on your ballot.

 - A person may not mark your ballot other than the way you have asked for.